Varathane vs Minwax — Which is the Best for Your Project?

 Polyurethane is not always the most ideal choice for outdoor use.
 Over time, exposure to sunlight and weather conditions can cause polyurethane to break down.

-But there is polyurethane that can be used outdoors.
+But there polyurethane that can be used outdoors.
 For example, you can use Varathane wood stain outdoors as it offers to waterproof.

 Did Varathane acquire Minwax?